 A swing is one of the prominent examples of oscillatory motion in real life.
 Initially, when the swing is in the rest state, it is said to be in equilibrium.
 When a push force is applied to the swing, the equilibrium gets disrupted, and the swing gets displaced in a direction.
 After covering a certain distance, it returns to the original position, and it covers an equal distance in the opposite direction, thereby exhibiting oscillatory motion.

 4. Flapping of Wings

 Insects and birds fly by flapping their wings repeatedly and periodically.
-The wings tend to move a particular distance above the original position, return to the equilibrium position, move the same distance in opposite direction, move back to the original position, and so on.
+The wings tend to move a particular distance above the original position, return to the equilibrium position, move the same distance in the opposite direction, move back to the original position, and so on.
 This rhythmic motion of their wings is nothing but an example of oscillatory motion.

 6. String Musical Instruments

-A number of stringed musical instruments such as a guitar, violin, cello, harp, etc. display the oscillatory or vibratory motion in real life.
+A number of stringed musical instruments such as a guitar, violin, cello, harp, etc., display the oscillatory or vibratory motion in real life.
 This is because when the string of such musical instruments is pulled or pushed, it gets displaced from its original position and covers an equal magnitude of distance on either side of the rest position.